janaagaard75/azure-functions-typescript/README.md

     brew install yarn

+### Accounts at GitHub and CircleCI

+A GitHub account.
+You can create one for free at <https://github.com/>.
+CircleCI also works with [Bitbucket](https://bitbucket.com), but I haven't tried that, so I don't know if there are any differences from using it with GitHub.

+A CircleCI account.
+You can create on for free at <https://circleci.com/>.
+You sign in to CircleCI with your GitHub account, so create that one first.

 ## Building and Running the Code

 Start a local Azure Functions host.
 Remember to build the code first.
 This will make HTTP endpoints available at <http://localhost:7071/api/...>.